 Banff National Park offers some amazing hotspots for backcountry skiing close to the resorts.
 This means you’ll be able to find some epic untouched lines during the day, join a bumpin’ apres ski party in Banff during the evening, and snuggle into your warm hotel bed at night.
 Just to do it all again the next day!

 A great perk to Sunshine Village Ski Resort is the area called Delirium Dive – a controlled backcountry area.
 But please note, that doesn’t mean you get to slack on your prep!
-Avy gear and proper research is still a must.
+Avalanche gear and proper research is still a must.

 The Icefields Parkway is located between Banff and Jasper.
 This road offers scenic views and plenty of opportunity to stop, skin up and ski.
 So many it becomes a distraction to getting from point A to point B!